All you need is four ingredients, including ranch dressing mix, to make these flavorful and easy fried chicken tenders.

-My family has cow fits when I make fried chicken tenders of any kind.
+My family has cow fits when I make crispy fried chicken tenders of any kind.
 It’s like a national holiday or something and while they light up with delight at seeing the holiday show up when they least expect it, I stand around shaking my head, wondering what the big deal is.

-But I know what it is – rarity.
+But I know what it is – a rarity.
 I hardly ever fry chicken.
 Why? ~shrugs~ I just don’t like to.
 It’s just not my favorite thing to do, plain and simple.
-However, this fried chicken is flavorful and simple to make and you’ll probably only need to look at the recipe the first time you do it.
+However, this for is flavorful and simple to make and you’ll probably only need to look at the recipe the first time you do it.

-- Vegetable oil (for frying) I use refined coconut oil* but you can use whatever you like.
+- Vegetable oil (for frying).
+I use refined coconut oil but you can use whatever you like.

-- About 2 pounds (give or take) of boneless skinless chicken tenders.
+- About 2 pounds (give or take) of boneless skinless chicken tenders

 How To Make Ranch Fried Chicken Tenders

-Stir together ranch mix and flour.
+Stir together the ranch dressing mix and flour.

 In another bowl, beat the eggs.

 It’s not often that we have an opportunity to willfully beat things and goodness knows that living with the nonsense we do in today’s world we have the need to from time to time, so really get into this if it makes you feel better.
 I understand.

 Pour your oil to a depth of about 1/2-inch or so (it can be less if you are short on oil) in a large skillet and place this over medium-high heat for a few minutes until it is good and hot.